 - uncontrolled or repetitive eye movements

 - trouble eating and performing other fine motor tasks

 - vocal changes

 - behavioral or personality changes

-- A nerve conduction study can determine if your nerves are working as they should.
+- A nerve conduction study determines whether your nerves are working correctly.

-- Electromyography lets your doctor test the electrical activity in your muscles.
+- Electromyography (EMG) records and evaluates the electrical activity in your muscles.

 - A complete blood count (CBC) determines whether there are any decreases or increases in your number of blood cells.
 This can help your doctor assess your overall health.

-Treatment is not always necessary.
-When ACA is caused by a virus, a full recovery is usually expected without treatment.
-Viral ataxia generally clears on its own within a few months.
+Treatment for ACA isn’t always necessary.
+When a virus causes ACA, a full recovery is usually expected without treatment.
+Viral ACA generally goes away in a few months without treatment.

-If you have ataxia, you may also need assistance dealing with your symptoms.
-Adaptive devices such as canes, special eating utensils, and speaking aids can all help with walking or performing daily tasks.
-So can physical therapy, speech therapy, and occupational therapy may also help improve your symptoms.
-Some people also find that lifestyle changes, such as altering their diet and taking nutritional supplements, can help their condition improve.
+If you have ACA, you might need help with daily tasks.
+Special eating utensils and adaptive devices such as canes and speaking aids can help.
+Physical therapy, speech therapy, and occupational therapy may also help improve your symptoms.
+Some people also find that making certain lifestyle changes, such as changing their diet and taking nutritional supplements, can further relieve the symptoms.

-The symptoms of ACA might become permanent when the disorder is caused by a stroke, an infection, or bleeding may cause chronic symptoms.
-Having ataxia can also put you at higher risk for anxiety and depression, especially if you need help with daily tasks or are unable to get around on your own.
+The symptoms of ACA might become permanent when the disorder is caused by a stroke, an infection, or bleeding into the cerebellum.
+If you have ACA, you’re also at a higher risk for developing anxiety and depression, especially if they you need help with daily tasks or you’re unable to get around on your own.
 Joining a support group or meeting with a counselor can help you cope with your symptoms and any challenges you’re facing.

-You can’t prevent acute cerebellar ataxia, but you can reduce your children’s risk of getting it.
-Make sure they get vaccinated against the viruses that can lead to ACA, such as chickenpox, that can put them at risk
+It’s difficult to prevent ACA, but you can reduce your children’s risk of getting it.
+Make sure they get vaccinated against the viruses that can lead to ACA, such as chickenpox.